asadshoyebkhan/Calculator-App/README.md

 If you would like to contribute to the calculator app, you can do so by forking the repository on Github and submitting a pull request.

-## License

-This calculator app is released under the MIT license.
-See LICENSE file for details.